 Address: 10 N. Main St., Buffalo, Wyoming

-This one-of-a-kind hotel built in 1880 has served its community for over 140 years.
-Although the Historic Occidental Hotel started out as a saloon, it soon became a grand hotel that welcomed notable people like Butch Cassidy and President Teddy Roosevelt.
+This one-of-a-kind hotel, built in 1880, has served its community for over 140 years.
+Although the Historic Occidental Hotel started as a saloon, it soon became a grand hotel that welcomed notable people like Butch Cassidy and President Teddy Roosevelt.

-As an old building, it’s no wonder that the Occidental Hotel has become a popular destination for many guests.
+As an old building, it’s no wonder that the Occidental Hotel has become a popular destination for many guests, especially those on haunted tours through Wyoming.
 It is said that the daughter of an escort still haunts the halls, and guests often claim to see or hear her during their stay in this haunted hotel.
-Those who see her describe a young girl in white with long flowing dark hair.
+Those who see her describe a young girl in white with long, flowing dark hair.
 She will tap you on the shoulder while sitting at the bar or move furniture around to get your attention.

-The Occidental Hotel is a very popular destination, so rooms are limited.
-Guests are recommended to book their rooms well in advance to fully enjoy the luxury and ambiance it offers.
+The Occidental Hotel is a top-rated destination, so rooms are limited.
+Guests are recommended to book their rooms well in advance to enjoy its luxury and ambiance.

 Eating & Drinking at the Occidental Hotel

-At the Occidental Hotel, you’ll find two restaurants and watering holes offering delectable dishes and fun entertainment.
-The Busy Bee Cafe has served breakfast, lunch, and dinner since 1927 and The Virginian Restaurant serves succulent buffalo steaks, sensational seafood, and more for dinner nightly.
+At the Occidental Hotel, two restaurants and watering holes offer delectable dishes and fun entertainment.
+The Busy Bee Cafe has served breakfast, lunch and dinner since 1927, and The Virginian Restaurant serves succulent buffalo steaks, sensational seafood and more for dinner nightly.
 Belly up to the bar at The Saloon or The Beer Garden for libations.

 2. Irma Hotel – Cody